 It's important to treat all the cats and maybe any dogs you have in the household for best results.

-2. How we treat first time, minor ear infections: If the pet's ear is obviously infected and no mites are found, then we hope that allergies and secondary yeast infections are not a major factor.
-The treatment for such situations is straight forward: We'll clean out the affected ear gently.
+2. How we treat first time, minor ear infections: If mites aren't the problem, then we usually clean out the affected ear gently.
 Then at home you'll:

 A. Use a soothing ear cleaner, possible containing a topical steroid and antibiotic a couple of times daily until all better.
 Note: certain antiseptics and antibiotics common in many such liquid ear medications can occasionally cause harm...usually reversible...to the ear, especially if the ear drum is not intact.
 Your vet will knows this and will be careful.

 B. Most vets will dispense a topical ointment containing a combination of antibiotics, anti-inflammatories, and an agent able to kill yeast.
-There are several brands all of which tend to work well with minor to moderate ear infections but tend not to be adequate for deep tissue (severe) infections.
+There are several brands all of which tend to work well with minor to moderate ear infections but tend not to be adequate for more severe infections.

 C. Oral Antibiotics may or may not be recommended depending on the severity of the infection.

-D. I will often dispense a very short period of prednisone and/or benadryl to reduce the irritation and itch to make the patient more comfortable.
+D. I will often dispense a very short period of prednisone and/or an antihistamine to reduce the irritation and itch to make the patient more comfortable.
 Other vets prefer to avoid steroids like prednisone

 E. Recheck if not all better soon.
 Hey, this is important...getting things right requires follow up and perseverance until the job is done.